ammarhakim/gkyl-doc/source/gkyl/pubs.rst

-   National Science Foundation via various grants to PPPL and Virgina Tech, the Air-Force Office of Scientific Research, National Aeronautics and Space Administration, DOE's APRA-E program, graduate student fellowships via DOE's CSGF and postdoctoral fellowship via DOE's ORISE program.
+   National Science Foundation via various grants to PPPL and Virgina Tech, the Air-Force Office of Scientific Research, National Aeronautics and Space Administration, DOE's APRA-E program, graduate student fellowships via DOE's CSGF and NASA's FINESST programs, and postdoctoral fellowships via DOE's ORISE and NSF AGS PRF programs.

 A good source of various benchmarks and other tests is A. Hakim's `Simulation Journal <http://ammar-hakim.org/sj/>`_ and its `github